 Everyone loves to be told they are doing well!
 But can social recognition really retain employees?
 Oh, most definitely.
 Engaged employees are not likely to leave an organisation whether they feel seen, heard, or appreciated.
 Peer recognition allows companies to show their appreciation more frequently and openly.

 Connected Company Culture

-Think of a social recognition platform as a professional social media outlet.
-Many programmes include features from networks like Facebook, Twitter, and LinkedIn that allow for real-time, instant connection.
+Think of a social recognition program as a professional social media outlet.
+Many programs include features from networks like Facebook, Twitter, and LinkedIn that allow for real-time, instant connection.
 Whether it’s a thumbs up, a "like," or a post, this type of platform makes employees feel more involved, engaged, and active in their co-workers' activities.

 Additionally, social recognition can be integrated with other employee engagement initiatives.
 For example, employees can celebrate moments that matter by acknowledging work anniversaries and other milestones!
 This helps create a better sense of connection within the workplace.

 Real Insight and Measurable Data